 USF Health has long embraced interdisciplinary care and training.
 With its combination of colleges and schools, encompassing medicine, nursing, public health, pharmacy and physical therapy, USF Health’sinterventional approach to treatment is strengthened by its dynamic ability to also focus on population health, wellness and harnessing data to answer complex questions.
 Dr. Funai says USF Health has the opportunity to grow the whole health care team that works together to benefit the patient, “because that’s where the focus always needs to be.”

-Outstanding Experience for our Patients
+Outstanding Experience for our Patients with Dr. Edmund Funai

 August 7, 2017